onqtam/headjack/docs/how/unsorted/roadmap.md

-This is the next logical step for apple - to adopt the ultimate identity network of the world for AppleID The ultimate appleId that spans even across every aspect of the global brain Here is what facebook should do
+This is the next logical step for apple - to adopt the ultimate identity network of the world for AppleID The ultimate appleId that spans even across every aspect of the global brain what should these orgs do:
-Here is what insta
+- facebook
+- instagram
+- Apple
+- Epic Games, Valve, Discord
 "All your identities are belong to us" - the inevitability of this ecosystem swallowing all current identity providers and forcing them to migrate to it